-A tonic-clonic seizure makes a person’s whole body twitch and jerk, then it causes them to become unconscious.
-“Grand mal” is an older term for this type of seizure.
-These seizures can be dangerous, as they have the potential to cause injuries.
+A generalized tonic-clonic seizure makes a person’s whole body twitch, jerk, and become unconscious.
+“Grand mal seizure” is an older term for this.

 - jerky movements in large muscle groups